 The last two numbers (reqE and E) show the required glide ratio to the target.
 In the above example the required glide ratio is infinitive and current glide ratio is also infinitive.

+Required glide ratio assumes pilot is going to fly of finish point with MacCready speed.
 The current glide ratio is calculated over the last three minutes of flight.